HansWessels/gup/README.md

 - you are a 'scene coder' and looking for something *very neat* to pack all your code and data into a very small space (GUP hails from the hayday of Atari ST and Amiga, back in the 'naughties when MC68K was King, so we think we've got claim to some serious pedigree there, yes we do.)
 - you are looking for a fast depacker.
-- you are looking for tools which offer specialized enhacements and source code for **embedding the compressed data** and **swiftly depacking it in modern and classic generic *and* embedded hardware systems**. *Did we mention our depacker(s) are coded for both minimum size and maximum speed?*
+- you are looking for tools which offer specialized enhancements and source code for **embedding the compressed data** and **swiftly depacking it in modern and classic generic *and* embedded hardware systems**. *Did we mention our depacker(s) are coded for both minimum size and maximum speed?*
 - you are looking for tools that wring the very last drop of entropy from your collective data (highly compression-ratio-optimized LZ77+Huffman: better than ARJ/ZIP/RAR/LZH/...)[^1]
 - you are curious what can be achieved with classic evergreen Lempel-Ziv sliding dictionary compression technology.
 We never published this stuff as a whitepaper, but, as of 2022AD, our extensive research has not uncovered anyone that does it better[^3] and when we do, be assured we'll be incorporating such cleverness in GUP!